-MSc Applied Clinical Health Psychology joint Course Director
+MSc Clinical Health Psychology and Wellbeing

 Chineme Onyibuo.
 Exploring health-seeking behaviour among Nigerian migrants in the UK: Towards a culture-context and integrative model for enhanced quality of life

 Neelam Ghuman.
 Beyond Work-Family Conflict: Work-Life Balance for Employees with Different Family Structures

 Alexis-Garsee, Camille and Meehan, Stephanie and van den Akker, Olga (2019) An interpretative phenomenological analysis of discontinued use of the e-cigarette.
 Journal of Smoking Cessation , 14 (2). pp. 104-111.
 ISSN 1834-2612

 Onyigbuo, Chineme Christian and Alexis-Garsee, Camille and van den Akker, Olga (2018) Adaptation of the measurement of acculturation strategies for people of African decent (MASPAD) in measuring acculturation in British Nigerians.
 Mental Health, Religion and Culture , 21 (9-10). pp. 973-985.
 ISSN 1367-4676

 Onyigbuo, Chineme Christian and Alexis-Garsee, Camille and van den Akker, Olga (2018) Predicting attitudes towards seeking medical care among Nigerian immigrants in the UK.
 Mental Health, Religion and Culture , 21 (8). pp. 810-824.
 ISSN 1367-4676